-- a) Notice.
-The candidate and the faculty association should receive reasonable notice of any hearing including the particulars of the case and the mode of operation of the committee or tribunal. - b) The right of candidates to see and/or hear all evidence presented in their case.
-This means that all written evidence and documentation submitted to the peer committee should be made available to the candidate in full (see 3.1.d).
+Candidates have the right to see and/or hear all evidence presented in their case.
+This means that all written evidence and documentation submitted to any committee or decision maker should be made available to the candidate in full (see 3.1.d).
 Summaries are not satisfactory since they are likely to produce arguments about the fairness of the summary.
 If there is oral evidence, the candidate should either be present to hear it or should receive an audio recording.
 This does not mean that the candidate has the right to be present or to have a recording of that section of the meeting when the committee deliberates on its conclusions.
 The candidate should also have the right to respond to any oral representations, written evidence or documentation introduced at any other level of consideration or review within the university.
-At the level of an appeal or arbitration, the candidate and his/her representative or counsel should be present for all testimony. - c) The right of candidates to confront and challenge negative witnesses or evidence.
-At the departmental level this means that the candidate should have the right to make a written and/or oral submission on the substance and the procedures involved in regard to any negative evidence prior to the deliberations of the committee.
+At the level of an appeal or arbitration, the candidate and their representative or counsel should be present for all testimony.

+- c.
+Right to confront and challenge evidence: At the departmental level this means that the candidate should have the right to make a written and/or oral submission on the substance and the procedures involved in regard to any evidence prior to the deliberations of the committee.
 In addition to this hearing, a committee that intends to make a negative recommendation should offer the candidate an opportunity to meet with the committee to discuss that recommendation and the reasons for it before finalizing a report.
-At an appeal, the candidate or her/ his representative/counsel should have the right to cross-examine all adverse witnesses.
+At an appeal, the candidate or their representative/counsel should have the right to crossexamine all adverse witnesses. - d.
+Right to invalidate anonymous evidence: Unattributed individual opinions cannot be fairly considered by peer committees.
+Similarly, anonymous student questionnaires and comments should not be used as a determining factor for any career or professional decisions.
+Research shows that such tools are not effective methods for assessing teaching ability, and produce biased results against women and members of other equity-seeking groups.
+4